microsoft/act/README.md

      There might be other variables as well to find the IP, but we will not list all of them here.

+6. How to install the python packages before the code runs on cluster.

+   The tool will install all packages in `requirements.txt` if the file exists in the root folder (the folder where `a init` runs).

+7. How to run some scripts before the code runs.

+   The tool will also run `compile.aml.sh` if the file exists.
+Inside the shell script, you can specify any command.

-5. How to switch among multiple clusters
+8. How to switch among multiple clusters

    For each cluster, it is recommended to have different configuration file.
 For example, we have two clusters: c1 and c2.
 Then, the two configuration files should be aux_data/aml/c1.yaml and aux_data/aml/c2.yaml.
 In this case, we can